16 april

 Instead of the whiteboard, my idea originally was to integrate links to other collaboration

 software such as FigJam and ClickUp.
-This proved to be too wide in scope, it was confusing
+This proved to be too many steps, it was confusing

 and asked already stressed students to download, create an account for, and learn